 Once your family becomes RFA certified you are also adoption ready.
 Once the judge determines that adoption will be in the best interest of the child, you will be assigned an adoption worker.
 More often the RFA home (foster home), is the first to be considered for adoption as long as the child doesn't have family members that would like to step in and assume responsibility.

-See what our current foster clients think of us copy the link into your web browser https://www.surveymonkey.com/results/SM-X6RY7QKB8/
+See what our current foster clients think of us.
+Copy the link into your web browser to see the results https://www.surveymonkey.com/results/SM-X6RY7QKB8/